-Enrollment: Year-round.
-Learn within minutes whether or not your application has been approved.
+Enrollment: You can enroll year-round.
+Even better: It takes minutes to learn whether or not your application has been approved.
 If approved, you can begin coverage as soon as the next day.

-Coverage length: 30 to 364 days—policy length varies by state.
+Coverage length: 30 to 364 days, depending on your state.
 You choose your policy length when you apply and, if your application is approved, enroll in short-term coverage.
 If your policy ends and you need more coverage, you may be able to apply for a new policy—the ability to apply for subsequent policies also varies by state.

-If COBRA costs feel too steep and short-term benefits feel too lean, you may want to look into individual major medical insurance.
+If COBRA costs are expensive and short-term health insurance coverage isn't as comprehensive, you may want to look into individual major medical insurance.
 These plans are colloquially known as ACA or Obamacare plans.
 They will likely cost you less than COBRA, especially if you qualify for a subsidy, and they will more closely resemble your job-based coverage than a short-term plan does.